 I want to help lift the world from the downward spiral that we all seem to be in, getting more and more insular, and instead open up people’s hearts and actions to promote joy and happiness, and colour has the power to help us all do this, in our personal and business lives.

 I want to inspire everyone to embrace colours with confidence in ways they haven’t done before.

-But creatives are often their own worst enemy too and sometimes too many ideas leads to freezing and non-action.
+But women are often their own worst enemy too and sometimes too many ideas leads to freezing and non-action.
+Excuses and hiding.

 I am a creative introvert - if you know Myers Briggs Personality types - I am an INFJ.
 Not many of us about.
 But boy do we make our skills count!

 (INFJ stands for Introvert, iNtuitive, Feeling, Judging and represents individual's preferences in four dimensions characterising personality type, according to Jung's and Briggs Myers' theories of personality type.)

 My colour story started along way back... in the 70's.
 I was a child born in the psychedelic era.
 Do you like the shirt that I am rocking?!

 This was the start of a lifelong love affair with colour and patterns which continued into a professional art, design and business career; from graphic design to textile design and into theatre productions.